 Ashar also traded eagerly, with anybody who wasn’t directly involved with the war—the nomads of the Grasslands, burrowing kobold scouts, exploratory wu-kan ships, even drifting Rogue Islanders.
 And out beyond the desert, they watched the war burn on.

 When the new power of Brandeis suddenly put an end to the war, Ashar found its time to blossom.
 The Ashari emerged into the newly-forged peace with an array of exotic goods the empires had never known; new fruits and spices, richly crafted fabrics and dyes, domesticated beasts, and fascinating games and gadgets.
 Today, its wealth is vast and its reach long, and its former oppressors regularly find themselves confounded by masterful trade deals.

 Ashar maintains peaceful—if not always friendly—relations with all Almish nations.
 Even the Aurites, who dogmatically regard abilen as soulless sub-humans, understand that they rely on goods which ultimately come from Ashar.

 Sharing a strong cultural taboo against warfare, the abilen prefer to flex their muscle in the form of treaties and tariffs—an arena where their mercantile might makes them the enduring favourite.

-Finally, Ashar shares joint control of Faradh, a territory connected to the Parosean land bridge, with a human government.
+Finally, Ashar shares joint control of Faradh, a territory connected to the Parosean land bridge, with a human and mor government.
 Though technically its own city-state, Faradh is governed by the merchants who sustain it, who are mostly also Ashari citizens.

 Persons of Note